 WS2812 Breakout Hookup Guide

-The WS2812 is an unassuming RGB LED with an integrated control circuit hidden underneath.
+The addressable WS2812 and WS2812B are unassuming RGB LEDs with an integrated control circuit hidden underneath.
 We love the simplicity of this little IC/LED combo.
-It's at the heart of a number of products including the the simple WS2812 Breakout Board.
+It's at the heart of a number of products.

 The LilyPad Pixel shares the same circuit as the breakout board, but it comes on a circular, purple LilyPad board.
 These are perfect for sewing onto clothing or other fabric, and embedding into an e-textiles project.